KabiruH/e-commerce/README.md

 ### Main Dependencies

-    Next.js: Framework for server-rendered React applications, chosen for its performance, SEO optimization, and built-in image optimization.
-    React and React DOM: Core libraries for building UI components.
+Next.js: Framework for server-rendered React applications, chosen for its performance, React and React DOM: Core libraries for building UI components.
 Redux Toolkit: Simplifies state management by providing utilities for creating slices and reducers.
 React Redux: Enables React components to interact with the Redux store.
 Tailwind CSS: Utility-first CSS framework for creating a responsive design with ease.
 React Icons: Provides access to a wide range of icons for UI elements.
 @headlessui/react: For building accessible and unstyled components like dialogs and menus.
-    @radix-ui: Provides unstyled, accessible UI primitives for enhanced user experiences.
+@shadcn-ui: Provides unstyled, accessible UI primitives for enhanced user experiences.
 Tailwind Merge: Helps resolve conflicting class names in Tailwind CSS.
 Class Variance Authority (CVA): Used for managing class name variants for reusable components.

 ### Development Dependencies

 TypeScript: Adds static typing to JavaScript for better maintainability and error checking.
 ESLint: Enforces coding standards and catches potential errors.
 Tailwind CSS Animate: Provides animations to enhance user interaction.
 PostCSS: Processes CSS for better compatibility and features like autoprefixing.

 ## API Integration